kylehennig/skills-canada/README.md

 Clone this repository using git to your htdocs folder (ie. `C:\xampp\htdocs`).

 An SQL database named "museum" should be created in order to achieve full functionality.
-Running the SQL commands in `museum.sql` should be enough to populate the database with stock data (you can import this file using http://localhost/phpmyadmin/).
+Running the SQL commands in `data/museum.sql` should be enough to populate the database with stock data (you can import this file using http://localhost/phpmyadmin/).

 Open http://localhost/ in your web browser of choice to view the website in action.